Scientists explore Thwaites, Antarctica's 'doomsday' glacier | Science-Environment

 - Country:

-The Florida-sized glacier has gotten the nickname the “doomsday glacier” because of how much ice it has and how much seas could rise if it all melts — more than two feet (65 cm) over hundreds of years.

-Because of its importance, the US and the UK are in the midst of a joint $50 million mission to study Thwaites, the widest glacier in the world by land and sea.
+Because of its importance, the United States and the United Kingdom are in the midst of a joint $50 million mission to study Thwaites, the widest glacier in the world by land and sea.
 Not near any of the continent's research stations, Thwaites is on Antarctica's western half, east of the jutting Antarctic Peninsula, which used to be the area scientists worried most about.

-“Thwaites is the main reason I would say that we have so large an uncertainty in the projections of future sea level rise and that is because it's a very remote area, difficult to reach,” Anna Wahlin, an oceanographer from the University of Gothenburg in Sweden, said Wednesday in an interview from the Research Vessel Nathaniel B Palmer, which was scheduled to leave its port in Chile hours later.

-Oregon State University ice scientist Erin Pettit said Thwaites appears to be collapsing in three ways: — Melting from below by ocean water.
+Oregon State University ice scientist Erin Pettit said Thwaites appear to be collapsing in three ways: - Melting from below by ocean water.

 - The land part of the glacier "is losing its grip" to the place it attaches to the seabed, so a large chunk can come off into the ocean and later melt.